 Over the years, the engineering industries, both light and heavy engineering, have registered an impressive growth rate and are having a strong base in the production of various capital and consumer durable products.

-Biotechnology is among the fast growing knowledge-based industrial sectors which have the immense potential to revolutionize agriculture, healthcare, industrial processing and environmental sustainability.
+Biotechnology is among the fast growing knowledge-based industrial sectors, which have the immense potential to revolutionise agriculture, healthcare, industrial processing and environmental sustainability.
 Indian biotechnology segment has been making quick steps on the global platform.
-There are a large number of therapeutic biotechnology drugs and vaccines, being produced and marketed in India and helping humanity enormously.
+There are numerous therapeutic biotechnology drugs and vaccines, being produced and marketed in India and helping humanity enormously.
 The sector registered a revenue of 1.07 billion dollars and recorded a 36.55% growth.

 Drugs and pharmaceutical are another important industry showing significant progress over the years.
 It is one of the biggest and most advanced sectors in the World, acting as a source for various drugs, medicines, and their intermediates as well as other pharmaceutical formulations.
 Being the intensive knowledge-driven industry; it offers innumerable business opportunities for the investors/ corporate the world over.
 India is one of the leading global players in pharmaceuticals.